We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best for beef protein: MuscleMeds Carnivore Mass

-This supplement is formulated to support muscle mass, strength, and recovery while being easier on the stomach than some mass gainer products.
+This supplement features a formulation to support muscle mass, strength, and recovery while being easier on the stomach than some mass gainer products.
 Made from the manufacturer’s proprietary hydrolyzed Beef Protein Isolate (BPI), this product is free of lactose, sugar, dairy, and gluten.

-The company recommends a person uses this supplement post-workout to speed up recovery, upon waking to suppress catabolism and restore anabolism, or between meals.
+The company recommends using this supplement post-workout to speed up recovery, upon waking to suppress catabolism and restore anabolism, or between meals.
 Anabolism is a biological process where small, simple molecules build into complex molecules.
 The body builds and maintains muscle mass during anabolism.

 A 5.79-pound container provides 14 servings.
-It is available in five flavors: Chocolate Fudge, Chocolate Peanut Butter, Cookies, Strawberry, and Vanilla Caramel.
+It is available in four flavors: Chocolate Fudge, Chocolate Peanut Butter, Strawberry, and Vanilla Caramel.

 Nutritional profile